rtrlib/handbook/source/intro.rst

 trusted caches using TCP or SSH transport connections, and further allows to determine the validation state of a prefix to origin AS relations.

+The figure below shows a typical RPKI deployment, where trusted cache server collects ROAs from global RPKI repositories of RIRs, such as RIPE and APNIC.
+Each local RPKI cache periodically updates and verifies the stored ROAs, and pushes this preprocessed data to connected BGP routers using the RTR protocol.

 .. image:: ../images/rpki-rtr-overview.jpg

 Further Reading